burchill/pupilr/README.md

 This package is the public version of the one which manages a pupillometry (eye-tracking) project.
 (The original R package is stored as part of a private repository on Bitbucket for confidentiality reasons.)
 This modified package is put online to showcase the development work I've done on it.

-This package has three primary uses:
+The original package has three primary uses:

  * First, it pre-processes the raw data (which has personally identifiable information and is thus stored on a secure remote server) when run on the data server so that the accessible data no longer has participant information in it.